Economic Development Coordinator – City of Delaware

 - Sufficient body flexibility and personal mobility, with or without reasonable accommodation, which permits the employee to work in an office setting and conduct field inspections, as required.

-1. Bachelor’s degree in Communications, Marketing, Public Relations, Business Administration or related field required.
+- Bachelor’s degree in Communications, Marketing, Public Relations, Business Administration, or related field required.

-2. Two to three (2-3) years relevant work experience including but not limited to working in a government or non-profit economic development organization or office, corporate new business development office, or marketing/communications/public relations department.
+- Two (2) or more years relevant work experience including but not limited to working in a government or non-profit economic development organization or office, corporate new business development office, or marketing/communications/public relations department.

-The class specification which appears above is intended to be sufficient merely to identify the class and be illustrative of the kinds of duties that may be assigned to the position allocated to the class and should not be interpreted to describe all of the duties which may be required of employees holding a position assigned to this class.
+The information above is intended to be illustrative of the kinds of duties that may be assigned to the position and should not be interpreted to describe all the duties which may be required of employees holding this position.

 The City of Delaware is an Equal Opportunity Employer.
+All applicants will be considered for employment without attention to race, color, religion, sex, sexual orientation, gender identity, national origin, veteran, or disability status.
 In compliance with the Americans with Disabilities Act (ADA) and the Americans with Disabilities Act Amendment Act (ADAAA), the City of Delaware will provide reasonable accommodations, upon reasonable request, to qualified individuals with disabilities and encourages both prospective employees and incumbents to discuss potential accommodations with the employer.